On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Validation

-We generate our fake anomalies based on properties observed in the real data.
-The strength of the injected anomalies is based on the average daily users for that country, and magnified upwards or downwards gradually to create the anomaly.
-The anomalies we inject either reduce or increase the number of users by between 0\% and 100\%, in either a positive or negative direction.
-They apply their magnifier gradually, ranging over periods of 7 and 49 days.
-The experiment was ran 1000 times over a range of different magnitudes, including injected anomalies that both positively and negatively impacted the amount of users.
+As with the underlying data, we generate anomalies based on properties observed in real-world data.
+The strength of the injected anomalies is based on the average daily users for each country, and magnified upwards or downwards gradually to create the anomaly.

-Anomalies with a greater or more sudden effect are easier to detect, while anomalies that are small or gradual are more difficult.
-To counter this, the generated anomalies are less extreme than many anomalies identified in the real world.